NAOMI - Version Upgrade Announcement

 solvent accessibility (both absolute and percentage) calculations

-automatic identification of disulphide bonds, salt bridges, chain-breaks
+automatic identification of disulphide bonds, salt bridges,

 side-chain modelling and manipulation